 - Piper can lose her actual mind over things you wouldn’t believe.

 - David will scream and abuse everyone around when something doesn’t go his way.

-- An angry child has a short fuse.
+- Raging children have a short fuse.
 They will overreact to the slightest thing.

 - Angry children are frequently out of control.

 - A child who is unable to deal appropriately with their anger thinks that everything is everyone else’s fault.
 All their troubles have nothing to do with them.

 - A child struggling with rage issues is also likely to display antisocial conduct.
 This may include behavior such as bullying, aggressive behavior toward others, kicking or breaking things, saying cruel things and so on.